dfreiberger/beckhoff-ipc-management-ansible/README.md

 Note that the above variables are referenced in the `group_vars/all/main.yml` file.

+If you want to skip all of this, just add the passwords to the `group_vars/all/all.yml`.
+This is not recommended but can get you started more quickly.

 ## Running the Playbooks

 To run the playbooks, you need to run the following command from the root of the repository: